-In the year under review, the Group's largest customer accounted for approximately 7.1% of the Group's total revenue from continuing operations.
-The Group's five largest customers accounted for approximately 19.7% of the Group's total revenue from continuing operations.
+In the year under review, the Group's largest customers accounted for approximately 13.1% of the Group's total revenue from continuing operations.
+The Group's five largest customers accounted for approximately 26.5% of the Group's total revenue from continuing operations.

-In the year under review, the Group's largest supplier accounted for approximately 9.1% of the Group's total cost of sales from continuing operations.
-The Group's five largest suppliers accounted for 21.4% of the Group's total cost of sales from continuing operations.
+In the year under review, the Group's largest suppliers accounted for approximately 4.2% of the Group's total cost of sales from continuing operations.
+The Group's five largest suppliers accounted for 15.9% of the Group's total cost of sales from continuing operations.

-None of the Directors or any of their close associates (as defined under the Listing Rules) or any Shareholders (which, to the best knowledge of the Directors, owns more than 5% of the total number of the Company's issued Shares) has any beneficial interest in the Group's five largest suppliers or the Group's five largest customers.
+None of the Directors or any of their close associates (as defined under the Listing Rules) or any Shareholders (which, to the best knowledge of the Directors, owns more than 5% of the Company's issued share capital) has any beneficial interest in the Group's five largest suppliers or the Group's five largest customers.